 Arkanoid Rush – In the space of a weekend, students must recreate the famous brick breaking game of the same name, which was available on consoles during the 80’s.

 A-maze-ing – Find a way out of the labyrinth!
-Functional languages are particularly suitable for this type of problem.
+Functional languages are particularly suitable for this project.

 ALGORITHMS & AI